awasay905/Fast-Fourier-Transform-Using-RISC-V-Vector-Instructions/README.md

 ```bash
 python3 readVeerOutput.py
 ```

+## Alternate Way to Run
+1. Open the file `BasicFFT.pi` from the folder `src/python/`
+2. Edit the values in real/temp and adjust array size
+3. Choose what to do (FFT/IFFT/vFFT/vIFFT)
+4. The python code calls the VeerSimulator via subprocess
+5. The result is returned in a tuple having the output, runtime, and cpu cycle count for veer
 ## Runtime
 The time required to run FFT normally is N * LogN where N is the number of input.
 With this vectorized version, each operation is done on VLEN (vector length/ amount of element in a vector) element altogether, resulting in N * LogN / VLEN time required.
 Benchmarking on the VeeR Simulator with VLEN of 8 resulted in almost 5 times less cycles in vectorized code compared to non-vectorized code.